Skip To Main Content

 1931

-The school moved to its current location on South Cambridge Avenue and 7 Mile Road in Detroit.
-The decision for the school to stay in the city of Detroit was a decision to support and to create a school that would serve the residents of Detroit.
+The school moved to its current location on South Cambridge Avenue and 7 Mile Road in Detroit in August.
+The slight move north in the city afforded the school the opportunity to be more accessible to the rapidly expanding area.

 1950

 The school's current gymnasium was opened and was the largest high school gym of the time.
-Additionally, the Jesuit residence was expanded to accommodate the increase number of Jesuits living on campus.
+It provided more opportunities to reimagine spaces to allow for more learning areas, and the Jesuit residence was expanded to accommodate the increase number of Jesuits living on campus.

 1973-1974